facebook/react-native-website/website/blog/2018-11-01-oss-roadmap.md

 We'll work on releasing some of these internal tools.
 We'll also improve support for tools popular with the open source community.
 Here's a non-exhaustive list of projects we'll tackle:

-* Open source JSI
-* Enable the community to bring their own JavaScript VMs, replacing the existing JavaScriptCore from RN's initial release
+* Open source JSI and enable the community to bring their own JavaScript VMs, replacing the existing JavaScriptCore from RN's initial release.
-* Support 64-bit libraries on Android
+* Support 64-bit libraries on Android.
-* Enable debugging under the new architecture
+* Enable debugging under the new architecture.
-* Improve support for CocoaPods, Gradle, Maven.
+* Improve support for CocoaPods, Gradle, Maven, and new Xcode build system.

 ## ✅ Testing Infrastructure